estherbouquet/algorythmes/README.md

 The script currently works with python 3.6.5 and on windows 10.

   1) Download python from [here](https://www.python.org/downloads/).
-  2) Double click on the .exe file and don't forget to check the box "Add Python 3.6 to PATH" during the installation process.
+  2) Double click on the .exe file and don't forget to check the box "Add Python 3.6 to PATH" before clicking on 'install'.
+If the box does not appear, install python and then execute the install file again and click on modify to check the box.
   3) Test the installation, by running `python` in your terminal.
 It should write the version of python that you are using.
   4) Install all the dependencies needed from your terminal (on Windows, I used Windows PowerShell)
    - [ntlk](http://www.nltk.org/install.html): type `pip install ntlk` or `pip3 install nltk` (if you are using several versions of python).
 To test the installation, run `python` and then type `import nltk`.